Photo: Bella Bridesmaids | Sarah Harvey

 Both are ideal for crafting structured, tailored silhouettes.
 They’re also great options for formal weddings, particularly in colder months.

-Another popular variety of silk is Shantung, which is more of a medium weight with a bit of crispness and more of a natural, raw texture.
-Shantung also holds its shape, so it’s best for dresses with a structured shape.
+Another variety of silk is Shantung, characterized by a medium weight, slight crispness, and a more natural, raw texture.
+Shantung also holds its shape, making it ideal for dresses with a structured silhouette.

 The fabric is just one of many things you’ll want to consider.
 Learn about the others in 5 Things to Consider When Picking Bridesmaid Dresses.